 If the plan was to build a tornado of fire and cause huge amounts of damage, congratulations, it was a success!
 But, we’re happy to call this a pretty big ol’ Dutch fail.

-When ‘gender quality’ didn’t extend to toilet time
+When ‘gender equality’ didn’t extend to toilet time

 Why was female public urination a Dutch fail?